ReyObejero/CSARCH2-S13-G9-Simulation-Project/README.md

  - 32 words per cache line
  - Load-through read policy
  - User-specified number of memory blocks
+The 8-Way BSA divides these 16 cache blocks into sets that contain eight blocks each, resulting in the 2 sets as shown in the video Walkthrough linked below.

 # How to Use
 For instructions on how to setup and run the source code, please refer to the [Installation Guide](https://github.com/ReyObejero/CSARCH2-S13-G9-Simulation-Project/blob/main/Installation-Guide.pdf) file included in the repository.
 A video Walkthrough of the cache simulation system can be viewed [here](https://www.youtube.com/watch?v=e3X7u3RuH8s).